Buddy Walk FAQs

 Date: Our walk is Sunday, Oct 20th, 2019.

 Where: Etiwan Park across from Bishop England High School, 363 Seven Farms Dr, Daniel Island, SC

-Cost: Registration is only $10 and includes a t-shirt, lunch, and participation in all of the walk festivities.
+Cost: Registration is only $10 in advance and $15 on Buddy Walk day.
+Registration and includes a t-shirt, lunch, and participation in all of the walk festivities.
 Participants with Down Syndrome can register for free!
-Kids under 3 are free but must pay to register if they want a tshirt.
+Kids under 3 are free but must pay to register if they want a t-shirt.

 Why are we raising money?